 Why volunteer at school?

-Researchers have been studying the effects parent attitudes and actions have on their children's academic success for more than 30 years.
+Researchers have been studying the effects of parent attitudes and actions have on their children's academic success for more than 30 years.
 The results have been consistent.
-Anne Henderson and Nancy Berla summed it up in their book A New Generation of Evidence: The Family Is Critical to Student Achievement, which reviewed the existing research: "When parents are involved in their children's education at home, they do better in school.
-And when parents are involved in school, children go farther in school and the schools they go to are better."
+Anne Henderson and Nancy Berla summed it up in their book A New Generation of Evidence: The Family Is Critical to Student Achievement, which reviewed the existing research.

-We are asking each family to contribute 'EIGHT HOURS FOR THEIR CHILD', during one school year.
+We request each family to contribute '8 volunteer hours for your child', during the school year.

 Excerpt from our school contract that we all have signed: